-- (i).
-This represents transfer of advances paid in the prior years to purchase a plot of land from the artificial world island project established in Dubai to the investment property during the year as the respective land has been legally registered in the name of a subsidiary "Salam Bounian Development Company P.Q.S.C." on 2 June 2022. - (ii).
-This represents the disposal of two pieces of land in Dubai during the year for net proceeds of QR 18,415,912.
-The Group recognised a gain of QR 3,792,150 (2021: Nil) on disposal of these investment properties during the year (Note 31). - (iii).
-Changes in fair values are recognised as a gain or loss in the consolidated statement of profit or loss.
-All gains or losses are unrealised.
+(i) This represents transfer of advances paid in the prior years to purchase a plot of land from the artificial world island project established in Dubai to the investment property during the comparative year as the respective land has been legally registered in the name of a subsidiary "Salam Bounian Development Company P.Q.S.C." on 2 June 2022.